-This year, The Trust joined forces with six other organisations as an alliance of NGOs committed to holding the company to account at its AGM on 12th April 2017 over QMM’s Biodiversity Offsetting programme in Madagascar.
+This year, The Trust joined forces with six other organisations committed to holding the company to account at its AGM on 12th April 2017 over QMM’s Biodiversity Offsetting programme in Madagascar.
 The alliance included: Andrew Lees Trust, Collectif Tany, Friends of the Earth, London Mining Network, Re:Common, War on Want and World Rainforest Movement.

 ( see also blog post for 19th April below)

 The AGM action was planned around the visit to the UK of a representative from the village of Antsotso in the Anosy region, Southern Madagascar, in order that he could put his case to Rio Tinto and its shareholders at the AGM and explain the way he and his fellow villagers have lost their food security and livelihoods as a result of the ban on forest access created by QMM’s Biodiversity Offsetting programme.

 Just weeks before the AGM the alliance learnt that Msr Athanase had been notified that his visa application to the UK had been rejected, thus thwarting any chance he might have of bringing his problems to the attention of Rio Tinto shareholders from his very direct and personal experience.
 His application was rejected by the UK Government on the basis that he lacked the expertise and skills to talk about human rights and the environment.

 However this did not deter the alliance who continued to work together to ensure that a statement was read at the AGM by Mamy Rakotondrainibe of Collectif Tany ( see summary at London Mining Network AGM Report).